Mathew Ahmann: Early life and education

-Mathew Ahmann was born on September 10, 1931 in St. Cloud, Minnesota, to Norbert Ahmann, a dentist, and Clothilda Ahmann, née Hall, a nurse.
+Ahmann was born on September 10, 1931, in St. Cloud, Minnesota, to Norbert Ahmann, a dentist, and Clothilda Ahmann, née Hall, a nurse.
 Ahmann's grandfather, Mathew Hall, was a German-American immigrant and St. Cloud businessman.
 Ahmann was the oldest of three brothers; religion was a large part of everyday life as they attended Catholic school and religious retreats.
 They each attended Saint John's Preparatory School in Collegeville, Minnesota.
 Ahmann grew up a Boy Scout and playing music in a band.

 Ahmann studied social science at Saint John's University for three years.
 After graduating in 1952, he entered a master's degree program in sociology at the University of Chicago.
 Ahmann's brother David recalled:

 Ahmann's intent was to finish his master's program but he left to focus on his work with the civil rights movement.